matthew-balogh/recommendation-systems-project/README.md

 | ----------- | ----: | -----: | -----: | ----: | ----: |
 | **Item id** | 10572 | 171878 | 218794 | 40630 | 32581 |

-## Verification

-Verifications are issued after recommendations.

-### `UserBasedCollabFilterItemRecommender`

-`UserBasedCFRVerifier` ensures that the recommendations align with the requirements of `UserBasedCollabFilterRecommender`.
-Calling `run(designated_visitor_id)`, the following verifications are made:

--   user in recommndation matches the input
--   items flagged as already interacted with by the user are indeed in the original transactional dataset
--   the number of users similar to the given user is at most $K$ and the given user is not in the collection
--   the number of items recommended is at most $N$ and the items already interacted with by the user is not in the collection

 ## Explaining the Results